This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 - 1 large sweet potato (peeled and chopped)

 - 1/4 cup olive oil

-- 2 Tbs balsamic vinegar plus extra to serve
+- 2 tablespoons balsamic vinegar (plus extra to serve)

 - 1/4 cup feta cheese

-Prepare your vegetables, and lay them out on a large rimmed baking sheet.
+- Prepare your vegetables, and lay them out in a single layer on a large rimmed baking sheet.

-Combine the olive oil, balsamic vinegar, brown sugar, and salt & pepper in a bowl.
-Reserve a Tbs or 2 for later.
+- Combine the olive oil, balsamic vinegar, brown sugar, and salt & pepper in a bowl.
+Reserve a tablespoon or 2 for later.

-Pour over vegetables, and using your hands, mix it so all of the vegetables are covered.
+- Pour over vegetables, and using your hands, mix it so all of the vegetables are covered evenly.

 - Bake for 30-45 minutes (or until your vegetables are tender, and brown).

 - Cool, then drizzle with the reserved vinaigrette, and sprinkle with feta.